Nurse Practitioner

 Job Outlook Good

 Nurse practitioners are advanced practice registered nurses who provide care to patients throughout the lifespan, from premature newborns to the elderly.
 Two out of three nurse practitioners provide primary care.
 Those primary care providers often specialize in family care, women’s health, pediatrics or adult/geriatric care.
 Nurse practitioners can prescribe medications, including controlled substances, in all 50 states and the District of Columbia.
-In 26 states, nurse practitioners have authority to practice independently.

 As clinicians, they diagnose and treat patients as well as help them prevent disease and manage their health.
 Their responsibilities include: